-At the end of the course, the student will be able to Blooms Level of Learning Understand and apply fundamentals of object-oriented programming features through Java Programming Language.
-L1, L3 2.
-Apply and analyze reusability concepts like Inheritance in real time applications developed using JAVA L3, L4 3.
+At the end of the course, the student will be able to Blooms Level of 1.
+Understand and apply fundamentals of object-oriented programming features through Java Programming Language.
+2. Apply and analyze reusability concepts like Inheritance in real time applications developed using JAVA 3.
 Acquire knowledge on packages, interfaces, exception handling and apply the same in developing real time java based applications.

-L1, L3 4.
-Acquire knowledge on multithreading, Generic Programming and apply the same L1, L3 in developing real time java based applications.
+4. Acquire knowledge on multithreading, Generic Programming and apply the same in L1, L3 developing real time java based applications.

-4. Understand and apply the concepts like Lambda Expressions and Collection L1, L3 framework.
+5. Understand and apply the concepts like Lambda Expressions and Collection framework.
+L1, L3